 CFP: International Journal of Philosophy and Social Values

-- Cosmopolitanism and anti-cosmopolitanism.
+- Democracy and neoliberalism.

 - Democracy and the growth of economic inequalities.

 - The role of religion in democratic regimes.

 Proposal should be sent until 15.06.2021 to the following address: email@example.com